devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Property names are strings of 1 to 31 characters from the characters show in :numref:`property-name-characters`

-.. tabularcolumns:: c J
+.. tabularcolumns:: c p{8cm}
 .. _property-name-characters:
-.. table:: Characters for property names
+.. table:: Valid characters for property names

    ========= ================
    Character Description